JXY66/FDISR/README.md

 # FDISR
-This code is in code review
+This code is for FDISR